GENERAL TERMS AND CONDITIONS FOR THE TRANSPORT OF GOODS

 Under no circumstances may payment of invoices due to the Freight Forwarder, including costs and expenses, be withheld as a result of claims or claims arising from reservations made by the Client for alleged loss or damage to the goods.

-10.- RIGHT OF RETENTION
+10.- RIGHT OF RETENTION.

 11.- CURRENT LAW AND JURISDICTION.

-The services contracted and/or rendered by the Forwarder are subject to current Spanish law, and any dispute arising from or related to them shall be ultimately settled by the ordinary Spanish courts having jurisdiction.
+The services contracted and/or rendered by the Forwarder are subject to current Spanish law, and any dispute arising from or related to them shall be finally settled by the ordinary Spanish courts having jurisdiction.

 Notwithstanding the foregoing, in transports to or from the United States, the provisions of the US COGSA shall apply in accordance with the terms contained in the bills of lading of the respective shipping lines.